saffronrust/fyp_nightshade/README.md

 # fyp_nightshade

+## Overview
-This repo contains the implementation of the Nightshade research code by the University of Chicago for my Final Year Project.
+This repo contains my implementation of the Nightshade research code by the University of Chicago, the original repository can be found [here](https://github.com/Shawn-Shan/nightshade-release).
+This repository was created as part of my final year project on investigating data poisoning techniques on text-to-image models.

 ## Organisation of Repository

 ```
 fyp_nightshade/
 ├── 300_poisoned_dataset/       # Nightshaded dataset
-├── original_data/              # The original clean dataset, in .pickle format
+├── original_data/              # The original clean dataset, in .p format
 ├── original_extracted_data     # The original clean dataset in image-caption format
 ├── data_extraction.py          # Candidate data selection script
 ├── gen_poison.py               # Poison generation script